lescai-teaching/rnaseq-tutorial/docs/rnaseq.md

 ## Overview

-The pipeline is organised following the blocks we previously described: pre-processing, alignment (or pseudoalignment) and quantification and differential expression analysis.
+The pipeline is organised following the diffent blocks: pre-processing, alignment (or lightweight alignment) and quantification, post-processing and final QC.

 ![rnaseq overview](./img/nf-core-rnaseq_metro_map_grey.png)